makrai/notes/kratzer88-stage-level-individual-level-pred.md

 location I satisfies the main restrictive cl e!! use of 95'(a), then there i s i!l unique pi!! i r <a,b>, such that <l,a,b> satifles the restrictive clause of 95'(c).
-And whenever a trtpel <l,a,b> satisfies the matn restri�ttve clause of 95'(c), then 1 satlsftes the matn restrictive clause of 95'(a).
+And whenever a trtpel <l,a,b> satisfies the matn restriattve clause of 95'(c), then 1 satlsftes the matn restrictive clause of 95'(a).
 It can now be shown that a location satisfies the main restrictive clause and the main nuclear scope of 95'(a) If and only i f the corresponding triple satisfies the main restrictive clause